30th December 2019

 The event has already been confirmed as a sell-out with only two athletes confirmed – four-time European indoor gold medallist and home favourite Laura Muir and world champion Katarina Johnson-Thompson.
 Scheduled for February 15 – the same weekend as some of the country’s best up and comers battle at the BUCS Indoor Championships – Glasgow is sure to produce a highlight of the year.

-4) At the same time as the World Indoor Championships, the first World Para Athletics Grand Prix takes place in Dubai from March 14-17.
+3) The first World Para Athletics Grand Prix takes place in Dubai from March 14-17.
 It would have been four months since the World Para Athletics Championships were held in the same city and there will be just five months to go until the Tokyo 2020 Paralympic Games.

 5) Yes, the first three months of the year is rounded off with a trip to Poland for the World Half Marathon Championships.
 The coastal port city of Gdynia will close its roads for the best half marathoners on March 29, which could be a key marker for those looking to qualify over the full marathon distance at the Tokyo 2020 Olympic Games and possibly those with track ambitions too.